-It is important to consider that these rules apply not only to pesticides used within the European Union boarders, but also to products imported from other countries.
+It is important to notice that MRLrules concern not only food and feed produced within the European Union boarders, but also products imported from other countries.

-FINALLY WHAT IS THE NEXT STEP

-TO PROTECT OUR HEALTH IN THE
+FINALLY WHAT IS THE NEXT STEP TO PROTECT OUR HEALTH IN THE EUROPEAN UNION?

-EUROPEAN UNION?

 The next step is the implementation of the legislation concerning pesticides with endocrine disrupting properties and establishing the criteria for this effect.
-A similar approach has been determined for household pesticides according to the new EU
+A similar approach has been determined for household pesticides according to the new EU Biocide Regulation4.